 1-Are turmeric and thyme suitable in treating dental infections?

 The antimicrobial properties of turmeric and thyme have been proven in the past.
-But no scientific research has been published regarding the effects of these spices in treating dental infection.
-So do not waste time to treat a dental infection with these spices and see a dentist immediately.
+However, no scientific research has been published regarding the effects of these spices being effective in treating dental infection.
+Thus, don’t waste time treating a dental infection with these spices and see a dentist immediately.

 2-What should we do with the infection of a tooth that has already undergone a root canal treatment?